- GDP (PPP):

 - FDI Inflow:

-Togo’s economic freedom score is 57.2, making its economy the 104th freest in the 2022 Index.
-Togo is ranked 15th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+Togo’s economic freedom score is 55.3, making its economy the 118th freest in the 2023 Index.
+Its score is 1.9 points lower than last year.
+Togo is ranked 19th out of 47 countries in the Sub-Saharan Africa region, and its overall score is well below the world average.

 French Togoland became Togo in 1960.
-General Gnassingbé Eyadema was installed as military ruler in 1967 and remained in power for almost four decades.
-Faure Gnassingbé, appointed to the presidency by the military in 2005 following the death of his father, was elected president later that year, and his Union for the Republic dominates Togo’s political landscape.
-In 2020, Faure Gnassingbé won a fourth five-year term pursuant to a 2019 constitutional change that permitted him to serve two additional terms.
-The economy depends heavily on commercial and subsistence agriculture, which employs about 60 percent of the labor force.
-Togo has one of West Africa’s few natural deep-water ports, and its secure territorial waters have become a relatively safe zone for international shippers.
+General Gnassingbé Eyadema remained in power for almost four decades.
+Faure Gnassingbé, appointed to the presidency by the military in 2005 after his father died, was elected president later that year.
+His Union for the Republic dominates Togolese politics.
+In 2020, he won a fourth five-year term following a 2019 constitutional change permitting him to serve two additional terms.
+Commercial and subsistence agriculture employs about 60 percent of the labor force.
+Togo has one of West Africa’s few natural deep-water ports, and its secure territorial waters are a relatively safe zone for international shippers.

 Rule of Law